MetaSys-LISBP/PhysioFit/docs/usage.rst

     * **log.txt:** The run log containing information on how the run went.
     * **plots.pdf:** pdf file containing plots
     * **A number of .svg files containing the plots individually**

+# TODO: Importance of checking quality of fit before using value: visualisation of exp and sim, etc...